-There are three ways to get involved at The Farm on Mull River
+There are three ways to get involved at The Mull River Farm.

-For those seeking a full-on, rigorous work and learning experience, consider our “Social Action Work-Away” experience.
-Work directly with our passionate volunteer coordinator to participate in a variety of experiences including power tools 101, learn and practice basic construction techniques, take first aid training, discover the magic of composting, help with our organic farming and homesteading initiatives, forage and process wild food, help out in the larger community and take part in social action initiatives focused on environmental and climate healing.
+For those seeking a full-on, rigorous hands-on learning experience, consider our “Social Action” experience.
+Work directly with our passionate volunteer coordinator to participate in a variety of experiences including learning how to use power tools, practice basic construction techniques, feed the sheep or chickens, take first aid training, discover the magic of composting, help with our organic farming and homesteading initiatives, forage and process wild food, help out in the larger community and take part in social-action initiatives focused on environmental and climate healing.

 Your experience will include three plant-based, farm-produced and locally sourced meals each day, camping in the beautiful forest and meadow setting of Firefly Meadow (we provide equipment if you don’t have it) access 24-7 to a community building where you can meet with others or get out of the weather, and composting toilets.
 Breakfast and dinner will be cooked over a fire or at our three-season kitchen building and lunch will be at the farm’s main building – “The Table”

 Our first year’s visitors will be building a solar shower building for the meadow, but until then, there is an outdoor shower at the Common House as well.

 Fee for the Work-Away program is $100/week and includes everything you need to stay.
 You will need to arrange travel to and from either Sydney, NS, or Port Hawksbury.
 We are happy to get you to and from either at the beginning and end of your stay.